max-efort/scraple/doc/documentation.md

 # For this tutorial, we will just use the reference page as the source
 # In the previous example we use:
-# extracting = extract.perform_extraction(r"Modified Quotes to Scrape.html", "local")
+# extracting = extract.perform_extraction(r"Modified quotes to scrape.html", "local")
 # Rules class provide a methode that retrieve beautifulsoup object of the reference, so we can also use:
 extracting = extract.perform_extraction(rules.get_reference_soup(), "parsed")